Rare 1 in 100 million cotton candy lobster caught off Maine coast - KESQ

 Click here for updates on this story

-PORTLAND, Maine (WLWT) — A Maine lobsterman caught a rare cotton candy lobster in Casco Bay this past weekend.
+PORTLAND, Maine (WMTW) — A Maine lobsterman caught a rare cotton candy lobster in Casco Bay this past weekend.

 The odds of catching a cotton candy lobster are 1 in 100 million.